ICOS-Carbon-Portal/python-tools/heatmap/README.md

 ```

 ## Cached data
-For sequential runs, the application uses a built-in cache of raw atmospheric and ecosystem data which is located under
+For sequential runs, the application uses a built-in cache of raw atmospheric and ecosystem data which is automatically
-`input-files` directory.
-In order to fetch the latest data, please, remove the `input-files` directory.
-This will force
+generated after the first execution of the program and is located under `input-files` directory.
+In order to fetch the
+latest data, please, remove the `input-files` directory.
+This will force the application to re-download the data from
-the application to re-download the data from ICOS Carbon Portal getting you the latest updates.
+ICOS Carbon Portal getting you the latest updates.